adi1090x/widgets/README.md

 - Don't use my black picture for your profile.
 - Music widget is for mpd/mpc, I don't use spotify, I don't care.
 - Made for 1920x1080 displays only.
-- I'll make some more when i'm bored to death.